 22nd September 1939

-German and Soviet forces begin a victory parade through Brest-Litovsk at 16:00.
+German and Soviet forces conduct a victory parade through Brest-Litovsk at 16:00.
 It's unusual, in that the parade is conducted by troops of Guderian's XIX Korps as they withdraw from the city and back across to the demarcation line to the western bank of the bug river, being saluted by soviet troops from the 29th Tank Brigade.
-Following negotiations, German troops evacuate Lvov and withdraw behind the demarcation line, allowing Soviet troops enter and occupy the city.
-Lwow surrenders, with the terms allowing officers to leave Poland for another country and all other ranks to demobilise and return home.
-Once Soviet troops had moved in and occupied the city they break the surrender terms and began to arrest officers and men alike.
-They are the shipped to prisons in Russia, with the officers being executed by the NKVD the following spring, with large numbers being buried in the Katyn forest.
+Following negotiations, German troops complete their evacuation from the Lwow area withdrawing behind the demarcation line.
+Lwow surrenders to the Red Army, with the terms allowing the 1,500 officers to leave Poland for another country and all other ranks (approximatley 8,500) to demobilise and return home.
+Once Soviet troops move in and occupy the city they break the surrender terms and began to arrest officers and men alike.
+These are the shipped to prisons in Russia, with the officers being executed by the NKVD the following spring, with large numbers being buried in the Katyn forest.

 24th September 1939